 - Helping the hitter deal with his emotions in an appropriate way

-But, we also need to address the other sibling, because usually there are ways they can tweak their behavior so that they don’t get hit.
+But, we also need to address the other sibling, because usually there are ways they can tweak their behavior so that they don’t immediately get angry reactions from other children.

 Is there an appropriate consequence for hitting a sibling?